Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and

 First, we calculate the equation of motion of the shell from Eq. (\ref{10qa}) as

 where $\Omega(y)$ depicts the potential function which can be calculated as

-We are interested to perturb the system about equilibrium shell radius to explore the stability of the gravastars.
-In this regards, we expand potential function around $y_0$ using Taylor series up to 2nd order terms $(y-y_{0})$.
+We are interested in perturbing the system about equilibrium shell radius to explore the stability of the gravastars.
+In this regard, we expand potential function around $y_0$ using Taylor series up to 2nd order terms $(y-y_{0})$.
 Hence, we get \begin{widetext}

 \end{widetext} By using the conservation equation, we get